octokit/oauth-app.js/README.md

   </tbody>
 </table>

-Resolves with with an [user authentication object](https://github.com/octokit/auth-oauth-app.js#authentication-object)
+Resolves with with an [user authentication object](https://github.com/octokit/auth-oauth-app.js#authentication-object), "refreshToken" option to "github-app" OAuthApp client type will return types with tokens when "opt-in" and without refresh tokens when "opt-out".

 ## `app.checkToken(options)`